cypherstack/stack_wallet/docs/building.md

 - 100 GB of storage

 ## Linux host
 The following instructions are for building and running on a Linux host.
-Alternatively, see the [Windows](#Windows-host) section.
+This entire section (except for the Android Studio section) needs to be completed in WSL if building on a Windows host.

 ### Android Studio
 Install Android Studio.
 Follow instructions here [https://developer.android.com/studio/install#linux](https://developer.android.com/studio/install#linux) or install via snap: